sinbad/SUSS/doc/Actions.md

 ![Considerations](img/Considerations.png)

 * Description: A user description of the consideration, for debugging
-* Input Tag: Inputs are identified by tags like everything else.
+* Input Tag: Inputs are identified by tags too, in this case sub-tags of `Suss.Input`.
 An input provider class must take a context and return a single floating point value.
-* Parameters: If the input provider needs parameters, here's where you specify them
+* Parameters: If the input provider needs parameters, here's where you specify them.
+  They can either be literals, or Auto Parameters which provide values automatically.
 * Bookends: This is used to normalise the value returned from the input.
 They can be specified manually, or bound to auto parameters (provided by Parameter Providers).
 * Curve Details: Used to define the curve which transforms the normalised input value